15 Things You Didn't Know About DuckTales

 Even if your life wasn't like a hurricane in 1987—no race cars lasers, or aeroplanes—you may have been a DuckTales fan.
-Disney recently announced a reboot of the series, but it's not scheduled to hit the airwaves until 2017.
+Disney has already announced a reboot of the series, but it's not scheduled to hit the airwaves until 2017.
 To tide you over until then, here are a few facts about Scrooge McDuck and his daring grand-nephews.

 That's according to Don Rosa’s Life and Times of Scrooge McDuck comic.
 And it’s not just any old dime—it is, specifically, a 1875 or 1857 (depending on which comic you read) Seated Liberty dime.
 Depending on the which year it is and the condition it’s in, that dime would be worth up to $700 today.
 It's not much compared to Scrooge's massive money pit, but it's nothing to sneeze at.

 Young played Wilbur Post, the famous talking horse's owner.
 Huey, Dewey, Louie, and Webby are voiced by Russi Taylor, who happens to be the voice of Minnie Mouse as well.

 Disney producers decided that they really wanted the focus to be on the stingy Scot, so they took Donald out of the equation.
 (In the upcoming reboot, Donald is known as “one of the most daring adventurers of all time.”)